SK-tklab/LSE_straddle/README.md

 Level set estimation (LSE) is the problem of identifying regions where the value of function is greater than or equal to the threshold value.
 I deal with efficient LSE using active learning.

-I use straddle as an acquisition function.
+I use straddle acquisition function.
 It is a measure based on uncertainty about classification.

 For more information, see the following paper.